peteroupc/peteroupc.github.io/morealg.md

 Instead of _a_, a rule can use _&epsilon;_ (the empty string).
 (The grammar is _context-free_ because the left-hand side has only nonterminals, so that no context from the word is needed to parse it.)

 **Proposition 5:** _Every stochastic context-free grammar can be transformed into a pushdown automaton.
-If the automaton is a full-domain pushdown automaton and the grammar has a one-letter alphabet, the automaton can generate words such that the length of each word follows the same distribution as the grammar, and that distribution's probability generating function is in class A._
+If the automaton is a full-domain pushdown automaton and the grammar has a one-letter alphabet, the automaton can generate words such that the length of each word follows the same distribution as the grammar, and that distribution's probability generating function is in class **PDA**._

 _Proof Sketch:_ In the equivalent pushdown automaton: